-The subject of transformation is also closely linked to sector obligations in regard to Universal service and access.
-Vulnerable groups such as the disabled, the rural under-serviced communities and those living in poverty groups, remain marginalised in relation to universal service and access.
-SACF ensure that this transformation remains a priority legislative and regulatory agenda.
+The subject of transformation is also closely linked to sector obligations in regard to universal service and access.
+Vulnerable groups such as the disabled, the rural under-serviced communities, and those living in poverty groups, remain marginalized in relation to universal service and access.
+SACF ensures that this transformation remains a priority legislative and regulatory agenda

 The purpose of the Transformation Committee is to:

 - BBBEE ICT Sector Charter